How Long Till Bitcoin Replaces Cold Hard Cash?

 Bitcoin to Meet Growing Demand for Alternative Payment Systems

 One of the most bullish crypto participants right now is venture capitalist Tim Draper, an early investor in Hotmail (since acquired by Microsoft and renamed Outlook), Skype (also purchased by Microsoft) and Tesla (not currently owned by Microsoft, as far as I know).
-Last weekend at an Intelligence Squared debate in New York, Draper made the bold claim that bitcoin is bigger than those three ventures combined.
+At a recent Intelligence Squared debate in New York, Draper made the bold claim that bitcoin is bigger than those three ventures combined.
 “Bigger than the Industrial Revolution,” he said.

 Further, he doubled down on his bullish call of $250,000 per coin in the next four years, and predicted that fiat currency will disappear much faster than expected.